The Black Book of Communism: Academic press

 Whereas chapters of the book that describe the events in separate Communist states were praised for the most part, some generalizations made by Courtois in the introduction to the book became a subject of criticism both on scholarly and political grounds.
-Moreover, three of the book's main contributors (Karel Bartosek, Jean-Louis Margolin, and Nicolas Werth) publicly disassociated themselves from Courtois' statements in the introduction and criticized his editorial conduct.
+Moreover, three of the book's main contributors (Karel Bartosek, Jean-Louis Margolin, and Nicolas Werth) publicly disassociated themselves from Courtois's statements in the introduction and criticized his editorial conduct.
 Margolin and Werth felt that Courtois was "obsessed" with arriving at a total of 100 million killed, which resulted in "sloppy and biased scholarship", faulted him for exaggerating death tolls in specific countries, and rejected the comparison between Communism and Nazism.

 Several reviewers have singled out Werth's "State against Its People" as being the most notable and best researched contribution in the book.
 Historian Ronald Aronson stated that "[Werth] is concerned, fortunately, neither to minimize nor to maximize numbers, but to accurately determine what happened."
 Historian Peter Kenez criticized the chapter written by Werth, arguing that "Werth can also be an extremely careless historian.
 He gives the number of Bolsheviks in October 1917 as 2,000, which is a ridiculous underestimate.
 He quotes from a letter of Lenin to Alexander Shliapnikov and gives the date as 17 October 1917; the letter could hardly have originated at that time, since in it Lenin talks about the need to defeat the Tsarist government, and turn the war into a civil conflict.
 He gives credit to the Austro-Hungarian rather than the German army for the conquest of Poland in 1915.
 He describes the Provisional Government as 'elected'.
 He incorrectly writes that the peasant rebels during the civil war did more harm to the Reds than to the Whites, and so on."
 Historian Michael Ellman stated that the book's estimate of "at least 500,000" deaths during the Soviet famine of 1946–1947 "is formulated in an extremely conservative way, since the actual number of victims was much larger", with 1,000,000–1,500,000 excess deaths.
 Historians such as Hiroaki Kuromiya and Mark Tauger challenged the authors' thesis that the famine of 1933 was largely artificial and genocidal.